gefdz/AstroDART/docs/source/installation.rst

 Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 I strongly recommend you create a dedicated environment to avoid conflicts with dependencies with other python packages.
-There is a yml file inside the AstroDART directory, you can use it to create the environment as follows, activate the environment.
+There is a yml file inside the AstroDART directory, you can use it to create the environment as follows.
+Then activate the environment.
 The whole process may take some minutes.

 .. code-block:: bash